dstpierre/dstpierre.github.io/_posts/2020-05-17-paperless-with-go-twilio-fax-email.md

 differ from paperless compared to the printed faxes:

 * Locally there were eight fax lines.
 There's one Twilio number.
 * Locally they were printing all the documents.
-No, nothing is printed.
+Now, nothing is printed.
 This is a significant environmental gain I'd say and a cost-saving for printers and paper.
 * Locally they were manually handling the dispatch of the document.
-With the QR-Code, it's not automated.
+With the QR-Code, it's automated.
 * Locally there was still some small maintenance, although fax machine tends to be plug and forget kind of devices.
 But the printers.
 Now there's nothing to maintain in terms of physical devices.
 On the other hand, there's more code